This page may contain compensated links. For more information read our disclaimer here.

 REEF BAY TRAIL HIKE

-Walking alongside the oldest trees on the island, one can spot the ruins of an old sugar mill, stone walls and enclosures for grazing and many other structures.
+Walking alongside the oldest trees on the island, you can spot the ruins of an old sugar mill, stone walls and enclosures for grazing and many other structures.
 The park boasts of St. John waterfalls too along the trail, but they are prominent in the rainy season whereas only like a trickle in the dry season.

 Along the way, you can see a lot of flora and fauna.
 The most notable are the abundant Hermit Crabs!